Playland at the PNE is Vancouver’s amusement park with all kinds of rides including a roller coaster, bumper cars and fun kiddy rides.

 Playland Hours and Admission

-Playland last year ran from June 3rd until August 18th.
-Days and hours of operation from last year are listed below.
-(Note: Exact dates, times and other details were subject to change.)
-2024 hours are to be confirmed.
+Playland in 2025 runs on select dates from May 17th until August 15th.
+Tentative days and hours of operation are listed below.
+(Note: Exact dates, times and other details are subject to change.)

 For tickets and full details about the amusement park, visit the PNE/Playland website.